The3DP/VerseData-NKJV.github.io/README.md

 Just contact **d73928430@gmail.com**

 ### Verse Requests
-If you'd like to request a bible verse to be featured on this site, then please contact **d73928430@gmail.com** with "Verse Request (NKJV)" as the email subject!
+If you'd like to request a bible verse to be featured on this site, then please contact **d73928430@gmail.com** with "Verse Request (NKJV)" as the email subject.
 Verse requests are always appreciated! :)

 ##### Made by [*The3DP*](https://github.com/The3DP)